GiorgosKarantonis/PuppetGAN/README.md

 ## Introduction

-This repo contains a tensorflow implementation of [PuppetGAN](https://openaccess.thecvf.com/content_ICCV_2019/papers/Usman_PuppetGAN_Cross-Domain_Image_Manipulation_by_Demonstration_ICCV_2019_paper.pdf) as well as **an improved version of it, capable of manipulating features up to 100% better and up to 300% faster!** 😎
+This repo contains a TensorFlow implementation of [PuppetGAN](https://openaccess.thecvf.com/content_ICCV_2019/papers/Usman_PuppetGAN_Cross-Domain_Image_Manipulation_by_Demonstration_ICCV_2019_paper.pdf) as well as **an improved version of it, capable of manipulating features up to 100% better and up to 300% faster!** 😎

 **PuppetGAN is** model that extends the CycleGAN idea and is **capable of extracting and manipulating features from a domain using examples from a different domain**.
 On top of that, one amazing aspect of PuppetGAN is that it **does not require a great amount of data**; the biggest dataset I used contained 5000 sets of examples while the smallest one **just slightly over 1000 sets of examples**!